TheMIU/Tiktok-Video-Fetcher/Readme.md

 2. Fetches video thumbnails using an API
 3. Displays each link with its corresponding thumbnail
 4. Adds a "Copy Link" button
 5. Clicking the thumbnail opens the video

+Made with ChatGPT.